Nexus-Energy393/nexus-hire-booking-calendar/README.md

 ## 11. Known limitations

 - Live sync needs the `PD_FIELD_*` keys filled in; until then the app runs in sample mode.
-- `Estimated Rental Term` is a text bucket, so exact multi-day spans need the recommended **Hire Duration (days)** field.
-- General hire start date currently approximates from close/won dates until a dedicated **Hire Start Date** field is added.
+- Exact duration relies on **Planned Outage/Hire End Date** being set; deals with a start but no end fall back to a 1-day visual (outages) or a needs-duration flag (general hire).
+- `Delivery required` and `Electrical connection required` default to false until those Yes/No fields are added in Pipedrive.
 - The default store is a JSON file; swap `lib/store.js` for a database for multi-instance deployments.
 - This app is **read-only** against Pipedrive.
 It never creates or edits deals.

 ## 12. Next improvements

-- Add the recommended Pipedrive fields and remove the approximation fallbacks.
 - Per-generator fleet timeline view to plan around conflicts.
-- Email/Slack alert when a won hire deal is missing duration or equipment.
+- Email/Slack alert when a won hire deal is missing an end date or equipment.
 - Migrate the static front end into the Next.js page for a single deploy.

 ## How to test a won hire deal